OmKhare/WAssistant/README.md

 # WAssistant
 A WhatsApp Assistant made using Python and deployed using Django <br/>
+I have used Selenium library in this project for web-sraping.
 Install all the dependencies and you would be good to go!